meetoseh/backend/docs/diskcache/keys.md

   where the fields generally match the [db schema](../db/interactive_prompts.md) except for `journey_subcategory`, which is the internal name of the subcategory of the journey using this interactive prompt, if there is one, for stats.

+- `interactive_prompts:special:notification_time:uid` goes to the uid of the interactive prompt that is used as the control for users setting their preferred notification time, if cached.